 Derived from the opium obtained from the opium poppy, heroin is a distant and more powerful cousin of morphine, but is known for being several times more powerful and even faster acting.
 Some forms of heroin can be smoked and it’s even possible to eat heroin or take it as a suppository, but the most common means of administering heroin are insufflation or inhalation through the sinuses and intravenous injection.
 Because of the drug’s accessibility, some are considering ibogaine treatment as an option to fight heroin addiction.

-As an incredibly powerful opiate, the effects of heroin are comparable to the effects of abusing painkillers, which includes euphoria, full-body warmth and tingling, numbness, drowsiness, and other effects common of opiate depressants.
+As an incredibly powerful opiate, the effects of heroin are comparable to the effects of abusing painkillers, which include euphoria, full-body warmth and tingling, numbness, drowsiness, and other effects common to opiate depressants.
 When a heroin addict ceases heroin use, he or she will experience acute withdrawal in as little as six hours after the last dose.

 Withdrawal from heroin and many other opioids—described by many addicts as being incredibly unpleasant and painful—includes anxiety, depression, intense cravings, sweating, insomnia, chills and cold sweats, bone and muscle aches, nausea, vomiting, diarrhea, fever, cramps, spasms in the limbs, and a number of other symptoms.
 Additionally, the post-acute withdrawal can last months or even a year or more beyond the period of acute withdrawal.